 Milton’s powerful, experienced, and highly collaborative team of professionals develop relationships with students and help them manage the core work as thoroughly and as thoughtfully as possible.

-- Our program involves lots of one-on-one conversations, humor wherever possible, and timely reminders about what is really important in students’ lives.
+- Our program involves a lot of one-on-one conversation, humor wherever possible, and timely reminders about what is really important in students’ lives.

 - Through continuous and accurate communication, we help ground students so that they can be their best, most dynamic selves and do their best work.

 - In that scenario, creativity has a chance to thrive.